1 day ago

 “I decided to go with my natural curls curly a year ago after years of thinning and breakage (due to age, hormones, stress and straightening) had turned my once fulsome fringe into sorry wisps which would break at the slightest breeze.
 I stopped heat-styling it and discovered that I had quite naturally ringletty hair which was prone to frizz and dryness.
 After months of trying out many different products and styling regimes, I found what works to keep my curls looking healthy and hydrated and that halo of frizz away from my crown

 “First, I got a decent cut at Michael Van Clarke in Marylebone.
-Michael pioneered the diamond dry cut which cuts according to how your hair falls naturally, which is vital if you have curls which are slightly different all over.
+Michael pioneered the diamond dry cut which cuts according to how your hair falls naturally, which is vital if you have curls that are slightly different all over.
 The result is a more natural-looking finish.
 A curly bob can so easily end up looking triangular if it’s cut wet.

 "Switching to silicone-free haircare and this has made the biggest difference to the condition of my curls, and that was also down to Michael, who has never used silicones in his 30+ year career.
 Silicones simply mask the condition of your hair by coating them in a shiny seal (remember you put silicone sealant around the bath!) which can clog up the scalp too.
 He tells me that it also dries out the hair - something you can ill afford when you are curly."